Teriyaki Beef Kabobs

 Leave a Comment

-This version of beef kabobs is one of my favorites since it brings in all the sweet and savory flavors of teriyaki sauce.
-The beef marinates in the teriyaki sauce, soaking up all those delicious flavors.
-Then it's paired with bright bell peppers and red onion for a meal that is just plain delicious.
+This version of beef kabobs is one of my favorites, combining the sweet and savory flavors of teriyaki sauce with the caramelized char from the grill.
+Then it's paired with bright bell peppers and red onion for a delicious meal that goes with any sides you throw at it!

 What beef is best for making kabobs?